 We have tried to keep reworking our model to have flexible working hours and days, encourage traditional handicraft skills and design a system that would let them contribute and work from their homes and fields according to their convenience to maximize the participation of women in the project.

-Under Himalayan Eco-creations, we produce a range of 100% natural cosmetics like sunscreen, lip balms, handmade soaps, etc. We are working on designing a more efficient line of production for our handicraft and local food products and we hope to establish an online store in the coming year.
+Under Jujurana Ecocreations, we produce a range of 100% natural cosmetics like sunscreen, lip balm, handmade soap and apricot oil.
+We are working on designing a more efficient line of production for our handicraft and local food products and we hope to establish an online store in the coming year.

 Women in conservation